jmerz826/jmerz826/README.md

   </a> or via <a href="mailto:jmerz826@gmail.com">e-mail</a>

   ### Background
-  While my background is in mechanical engineering, I soon came to the realization that software development is where the innovation I had been seeking is happening.
-I am dedicated to lifelong learning, love to learn from my mistakes, and am hopeful that my contributions to the field will be long-lasting.
+  While my background is in mechanical engineering, I came to the realization that software is where the innovation I had been seeking is happening.
+I am dedicated to lifelong learning, love to learn from my mistakes, and am hopeful my career contributions will be long-lasting and impactful.

   ### Languages and Tools: